jktrn/enscribe.dev-hexo/source/_posts/writeups/utc/port-authority.md

 This challenge was part of the Deloitte Hackazon Hacky Holidays "Unlock the City" 2022 CTF (yeah, what a name!).
 Labeled under the `#ppc` category, which apparently stands for "professional programming challenge", it was the final challenge under the "District 1" segment of the CTF and categorized under the Hard difficulty.

 This was the first CTF problem which didn't just challenge my ability to critically think and problem solve - it also challenged my **motor control** and **hand-eye coordination**.
+Why? *Because I solved it by hand!* I believe this challenge was meant to be solved using 100% programming, but I wanted to challenge myself.
+This was the process.

+---

+## Foundations

 We're initially provided with a link that takes us to a nice-looking webgame called the "Port Traffic Control Interface":